Science52101/Perspectiva/doc/bioHpp.md

 #### `out`, `err`, `outln`, `errln`, `pout` & `perr`

-The `void out (const auto& ...)` and `void err (const auto& ...)` methods output each of their arguments ordely to the output and error streams, respectively, with the output separator following each.
+The `template <class ...
+Ts> void out (const Ts& ...)` and `template <class ...
+Ts> void err (const Ts& ...)` method templates output each of their arguments ordely to the output and error streams, respectively, with the output separator following each.

-The `void outln (const auto& ...)` and `void errln (const auto& ...)` methods have the same functionality, but they add the line separator at the end.
+The `template <class ...
+Ts> void outln (const Ts& ...)` and `template <class ...
+Ts> void errln (const Ts& ...)` method templates have the same functionality, but they add the line separator at the end.

-The `void pout (const auto& ...)` and `void perr (const auto& ...)` methods also output each of their arguments to their respective streams, but there are no separators or modifications to the given arguments that will be outputted.
+The `template <class ...
+Ts> void pout (const Ts& ...)` and `template <class ...
+Ts> void perr (const Ts& ...)` method templates also output each of their arguments to their respective streams, but there are no separators or modifications to the given arguments that will be outputted.

 #### `flush_out` & `flush_err`